dragonflyoss/Dragonfly/docs/user_guide/install_server_go.md

     docker pull dragonflyoss/supernode:0.4.0
     ```

-Or you can build your own supernode image.
+Or you can build your supernode image.

 1. Obtain the source code of Dragonfly.